phillipian/State-of-the-Academy-2019/README.md

 # To Do

+## CSS Notes
+- Description is one column
+- Header banner can be shorter
+- With smaller graphs, 2 columns with masonry

 ## High Priority
 - [ ] Finish general section
 - [ ] Work on CSS for basic website